-Join Amy Bolick, FCAN’s Statewide Programs Coordinator, and Kimberly Lent, FCAN’s Senior Research Associate, for a discussion of 2017-18 FAFSA season updates.
-FCAN will share strategies for tracking and boosting FAFSA completion and will look at how to get the most out of the FAFSA Challenge data dashboard.
-Special guest Ralph Aiello — Director, School Counseling, Broward County Public Schools & BRACE (Broward Advisors for Continuing Education) — will share how Broward’s school district has initiated its own FAFSA Challenge.
+In this webinar, Amy Bolick, FCAN’s Statewide Programs Coordinator, and Kimberly Lent, FCAN’s Senior Research Associate, led a discussion of the 2017-18 FAFSA season updates, strategies for tracking and boosting FAFSA completion, and offered a look at how to get the most out of the FAFSA Challenge data dashboard.
+Amy and Kimberly were joined by special guest Ralph Aiello — Director, School Counseling, Broward County Public Schools & BRACE (Broward Advisors for Continuing Education) — who shared how Broward’s school district has initiated its own FAFSA Challenge.

 Over 60% of future jobs will require some form of postsecondary education or training, but what are the skills needed to fill this demand?
 What about the various credentials — including college degrees, postsecondary certificates, and industry certifications — that can ensure Florida’s workforce has the skills necessary to be prepared for such jobs?

-During Part I of this three-part webinar series, FCAN and Jeff Strohl, Director of Research with Georgetown University’s Center on Education and the Workforce discuss the variety of postsecondary credentials and why some are more valuable in our evolving economy.
-The webinar also covers the Center’s new estimates of Florida workers who hold a postsecondary certificate that appeared in Lumina’s Stronger Nation report.
+During Part I of this three-part webinar series, FCAN and Jeff Strohl, Director of Research with Georgetown University’s Center on Education and the Workforce discussed the variety of postsecondary credentials and why some are more valuable in our evolving economy.
+The webinar also covered the Center’s new estimates of Florida workers who hold a postsecondary certificate that appeared in Lumina’s Stronger Nation report.

-Join FCAN for the second webinar in our series on Connecting Education and Jobs in Florida.
-This webinar features Adrienne Johnston, Bureau Chief of Labor Market Statistics with the Florida Department of Economic Opportunity and Dr. Jerry Parrish, Chief Economist and Director of Research with the Florida Chamber of Commerce Foundation talking about Florida workforce trends and demands.
+The second webinar in FCAN’s series on Connecting Education and Jobs in Florida featured Adrienne Johnston, Bureau Chief of Labor Market Statistics with the Florida Department of Economic Opportunity and Dr. Jerry Parrish, Chief Economist and Director of Research with the Florida Chamber of Commerce Foundation talking about Florida workforce trends and demands.

-This jam-packed webinar features some of the nation’s leading experts on FAFSA completion tools, information, resources and strategies.
+This jam-packed webinar featured some of the nation’s leading experts on FAFSA completion tools, information, resources and strategies.
 Speakers include:

-- Elizabeth Morgan, Director, External Relations with the National College Access Network, discusses the Form Your Future campaign and website geared toward increasing FAFSA completion.
+- Elizabeth Morgan, Director, External Relations with the National College Access Network, discussed the Form Your Future campaign and website geared toward increasing FAFSA completion.

-- Lori Auxier, Director of Outreach with the Florida Department of Education’s Office of Student Financial Assistance, covers some of the Florida strategies available for boosting FAFSA completion.
+- Lori Auxier, Director of Outreach with the Florida Department of Education’s Office of Student Financial Assistance, covered some of the Florida strategies available for boosting FAFSA completion.

-- Troy Miller, FCAN’s Associate Director for Research and Policy, reveals state-level FAFSA completion data and details of the 2016-17 Florida FAFSA Challenge.
+- Troy Miller, FCAN’s Associate Director for Research and Policy, revealed state-level FAFSA completion data and details of the 2016-17 Florida FAFSA Challenge.

 Figuring out how to support students through the college application and financial aid process can be challenging.
 Florida College Access Network (FCAN) coordinates two statewide initiatives during the fall that can help: Apply Yourself Florida and the Florida FAFSA Challenge.
 Apply Yourself Florida is an effort to help every high school senior apply to at least one postsecondary institution.
 The Florida FAFSA Challenge is a campaign to boost the number of seniors completing the Free Application for Federal Student Aid (FAFSA).

-FCAN is offering a free on-demand training webinar for school counselors, educators, and college access professionals interested in coordinating college application and FAFSA activities at their schools.
-You also have the opportunity to learn about Florida College Decision Day, an event held around May 1, to celebrate seniors for their postsecondary plans.
+FCAN created this free on-demand training webinar for school counselors, educators, and college access professionals interested in coordinating college application and FAFSA activities at their schools.
+You also have the opportunity to learn about Florida College Decision Day, an event to celebrate seniors for their postsecondary plans.

 Searching for and selecting the right college can be a daunting task for many students and families, placing a premium on having easy access to clear and reliable data during the college-going process.
-Join Michigan College Access Network (MCAN) and Florida College Access Network (FCAN) for a webinar on the redesigned College Scorecard, a database that provides free, transparent, and nationally comparable data on thousands of colleges and career schools in the United States.
-This webinar includes a presentation from Michael Itzkowitz, Director of the College Scorecard at the U.S. Department of Education, who discusses ways to use this helpful resource.
+Michigan College Access Network (MCAN) and Florida College Access Network (FCAN) collaborated for this webinar on the redesigned College Scorecard, a database that provides free, transparent, and nationally comparable data on thousands of colleges and career schools in the United States.
+This webinar included a presentation from Michael Itzkowitz, Director of the College Scorecard at the U.S. Department of Education, who discussed ways to use this helpful resource.

 In partnership with schools, districts and community organizations, FCAN has piloted three programs that aim to boost college-going rates for high school seniors: